-• A student's grooming and dress must contribute to and support a school environment conducive to instruction, learning, and good citizenship.

-- A student should be clean and neat in his or her personal dress and grooming. - A student's clothing must properly cover the private parts of the body.

-• A student's dress and grooming must not distract the student or others from learning or otherwise disrupt the educational process or create a risk to students' health or safety.

-- Shirts, blouses, and other tops must cover the waistband of pants, skirts, shorts, or other bottom attire. - Shorts, skirts, and dresses must be below hand level when arms are held straight down at the sides. - Clothes shall be sufficient to conceal undergarments at all times.
-Clothing that is transparent or see-through, or clothing that reveals any private part of the body, is prohibited. - Caps, bandanas, hats, and sunglasses may not be worn inside the building during regular school hours.
-Girls are allowed to wear headbands or bandanas.
-They can be worn over the head completely, or just across the circumference of the head like a headband.
-Boys are not allowed to wear headbands. - No hoodies up over the head in the hallways.
-While in the classroom, it will be up to the teacher's discretion to ask students to take their hoods off, if it is causing a distraction to the learning environment.

-• Shoes that do not adequately cover the foot from toe to heel or in their construction may allow for possible injury (e.g., flip-flops or open-toed sandals) are not permitted.

-- Clothing or other articles that present a safety concern (e.g., chains, spikes, dangerous jewelry, safety pins, etc.) are prohibited. - Clothing or jewelry that displays obscene, vulgar, or pornographic words or images, as well as those that advertise or promote illegal uses of drugs, alcohol, or tobacco products or acts of violence, is prohibited. - Coats, backpacks, purses, and bags are not to be taken to class by middle school students.
+- A student's grooming and dress must contribute to and support a school environment conducive to instruction, learning, and good citizenship. - A student's clothing must properly cover the private parts of the body and their undergarments. - A student's dress and grooming must not distract the student or others from learning or otherwise disrupt the educational process or create a risk to students' health or safety. - Shirts, blouses, and other tops must cover the waistband of pants, skirts, shorts, or other bottom attire. - Shorts, skirts, and dresses must be below hand level when arms are held straight down at the sides. - Clothes shall be sufficient to conceal undergarments at all times.
+Clothing that is transparent or see-through, or clothing that reveals any private part of the body, is prohibited. - Caps, bandanas, hats, and sunglasses may not be worn inside the building during regular school hours. - While in the classroom, it will be up to the teacher's discretion to ask students to take their hoods off, if it is causing a distraction to the learning environment. - Shoes that do not adequately cover the foot from toe to heel or in their construction may allow for possible injury (e.g., flip-flops or open-toed sandals, slides not in sport mode) are not permitted. - If shoes are not adequately covering, the student may miss recess and gym.
+The student might also be required to wait until new shoes arrive. - Clothing or other articles that present a safety concern (e.g., chains, spikes, dangerous jewelry, safety pins, etc.) are prohibited. - Clothing or jewelry that display obscene, vulgar, or pornographic words or images, as well as those that advertise or promote illegal uses of drugs, alcohol, or tobacco products or acts of violence, is prohibited. - Coats, backpacks, purses, and bags are not to be taken to class by Upper School students.
 They are to be stored in lockers before the bell for first-hour sounds.
 Elementary students may not bring purses to school, but may store coats and backpacks on their hooks.